What is Vulnerability Management Process?

 Patching: It is one of the remediation solutions performed to fix security gaps in an application.
 Generally, software vendors release updates in the form of patches for a particular application used to repair a vulnerability.
 The patch also offers information on how an attacker may exploit a vulnerability.
 Therefore, such critical security issues are patched before being used for compromising the IT assets.

 Mitigation: The possibility of the threat is minimized or made almost negligible during the mitigation process.
 The method is beneficial only when a patch for a particular vulnerability is unavailable.
-It is usually a buying time strategy for an enterprise when the required patch is missing.
+It is usually a buying time strategy for an enterprise when the required non-security or security patch is missing.
 As a result, it will be a more challenging target for an attacker to exploit the vulnerability.
 The best possible mitigation efforts are as follows:

 - An enterprise can choose not to indulge in certain activities to avoid any exploit that causes danger to the business.